-- A Plan for Support (PfS) is used for planning and preparation: It is a working document - PfS is shared with other staff working with child and support put in place - PFS is reviewed 3 times a year with child and parents: December, March and June - Any pupil needs will be reviewed as and when the needs of the child change.
+- A Plan for Support (PfS) records the targets and support needs of a child on the SEND register. - A PFS is used for planning and preparation: It is a working document to inform teaching staff, support staff and parents of the child's current identified needs - A PfS is shared with other staff working with child and support put in place by the class teacher as agreed with the SENCO during the term.

-Step 5
+Step 5: Review